elelpublic/tsbuild/README.md

 To get started:

-* drop the script "tsb" into the project folder
+* drop the script "bee" into the project folder
-* run tsbuild
+* run bee build

-## Run tsbuild
+## Run bee build

-    ./tsb
+    ./bee

-On some systems, it might be necessary to call tsbuild like this:
+On some systems, it might be necessary to call bee build like this:

-    node tsb
+    node bee

 Then follow the messages on screen.

 ## Alias for regular use

-    # in ~/.profile add
+    # in ~/.profile add this line:
-    alias tsb="./tsb"
+    alias bee="./bee"

 ## Goals